Forest of Compiègne: Prehistoric and classical eras

-Dark Ages
+Early Middle Ages

 The earliest Frankish kings established the forest as their privileged hunting grounds, and Clothaire the Great built the first royal residence there in the 7th century, and there he died of a fever.
 The small palace, fitted cozily among the trees, was named Cusia and for some time thereafter the forest itself went by the name Forêt de Cuise that is memorialized in the village of Cuise-la-Motte that lies to the east of the forest boundaries.
 A battle between the Merovingian-era kingdoms of Austrasia and Neustria took place in the forest in the year 715.

-Medieval era
+Later Middle Ages

 As Empress Eugénie's signposts attest, the thick and heavy forest can be a disorienting and potentially fatal place.
 In the twelfth century, at the age of fourteen, the future King Philip II of France found himself lost in the forest: he came so close to tragedy that his father, Louis VII, felt compelled to make a pilgrimage to the shrine of St. Thomas of Canterbury in England to offer thanks for his recovery.
 In the sixteenth century, King Francis I commanded the construction of eight hard-surfaced roads through the forest, all of which converge on a single point called the King's Well (Puits du Roi).